PKUnlp-icler/pkunlp-icler.github.io/content/authors/yimingwang/_index.md

 ---
 # Display name
-title: Xudong Chen
+title: Yiming Wang

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
 authors:
-  - Xudong Chen
+  - Yiming Wang

 user_groups:
 - Alumni